-The GPRFS program is responsible for day-to-day management activities on approximately 3,300 acres of protected land within Region 1, the county’s northeast corner.
-As such the Field Station Ecologist position serves as the defacto Restoration Ecologist Level 1 for this area, and is responsible for ensuring that standard management activities such as prescribed burning, brush removal and control of exotic species is completed at Glacial Park.
+The RFS program is responsible for day-to-day management activities of protected land within Region 1, the county’s northeast corner.
+The RFS Ecologist position serves as the Ecologist for this area, and is responsible for ensuring that standard management activities such as prescribed burning, brush removal and control of exotic species is completed at Glacial Park.

 Internship Recruitment and Training

-The GPRFS is charged with the development and oversight of much of the NRM Department’s internship program.
+The RFS is charged with the development and oversight of much of the LPNR Division's internship program.
 These internships provide students an opportunity to gain practical experience within the field of resource management, while assisting the District to complete important restoration, management and research projects.
 The program utilizes existing District housing facilities at Glacial Park to house students in a residential setting while they are employed by the District.

 Ecological Research and Monitoring

-The Field Station Ecologist is responsible for the Ecological Restoration Certification Program.
-The ERCP is the first-ever educational program of workshops designed around the practice and philosophy of ecological restoration and the natural history and science that supports restoration.
+The Field Station Ecologist is responsible for the People & Nature Certification Program, the first-ever educational program of workshops designed around the practice and philosophy of ecological restoration and the natural history and science that supports restoration.
 For more information, click here.